 These special groups of US citizens can enter Germany without a visa and are allowed to work here.
 This rule applies in particular to:

 - Internal Training

-However, stay is limited and should not exceed 90 days within 180 days for executives and business travelers or 12 months for in-house training.
+Nonetheless, almost every employee can come to Germany as part of a so-called business trip and pursue their job.
+However, the stay is limited and should not exceed 90 days within 180 days or 12 months if you are coming for the training.